Chart Color Schemes

 Mount Nasura is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Mount Nasura's dwelling structures, as per the latest Census, consisted of 96.5% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Perth metro's figures of 90.0% houses and 10.0% other dwellings.
+This compares to Perth metro's figures of 90.0% houses and 10.0% other dwellings.
 Home ownership in Mount Nasura stood at 38.4%, with mortgaged dwellings at 50.2% and rented ones at 11.5%.
 The median monthly mortgage repayment was $1,733, lower than Perth metro's average of $1,750.
-The median weekly rent figure in Mount Nasura was $345, compared to Perth metro's $305.
-Nationally, Mount Nasura's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.
+Weekly rent in Mount Nasura was recorded at $345, compared to Perth metro's $305.
+Nationally, Mount Nasura's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing